prphntm63/headmaster2/README.md

 5. If using different database settings from 2, modify `knexfile.js` to properly include your PostgreSQL connection settings

-6. Use the start script `npm run initalize` to initialize a blank database or `npm run initializeData` to initialize a database with test data.
+6. Use the start script `npm run initalize` to initialize a blank database

+7. If desired, use `npm run seedRandom` to initialize a database with random test data.

-7. Deploy locally using `npm run dev` to start [nodemon]()) or `npm start` to use Node.
+8. Deploy locally using `npm run dev` to start [nodemon]()) or `npm start` to use Node.

 ## Usage